ohwgiles/laminar/README.md

 make
 ```

+Laminar uses your script's exit code to determine whether to mark the run as successful or failed.
+If your script is written in bash, the [`-e` option](http://tldp.org/LDP/abs/html/options.html) is helpful for this.
+See also [Exit and Exit Status](http://tldp.org/LDP/abs/html/exit-status.html).

-Don't forget to mark it executable:
+Don't forget to mark the script executable:

 ```bash
 chmod +x /var/lib/laminar/cfg/hello.run